 Sonnet 376

-She floated to me as a sylph borne dream,
+She drifted to me as a sylph-borne dream,

 Her raven hair festooned in ribbons gay;

-With eyes afire, her simple soul laid bare—
+Her eyes afire, her fervent soul laid bare—

-Her naked skin sleek silvered in faint light,
+Her naked skin lay silvered in faint light—

 And flesh unto seared flesh in passion burned: